-Akademi’s The Troth is a gripping wartime story of love and loss, told through powerful dance theatre, and can be seen online from March 20 - April 19.
+Akademi’s The Troth is a gripping wartime story of love and loss, told through powerful dance theatre.

 Inspired by the classic Hindi short story, and written in 1915 by Chandradhar Sharma Guleri, the action moves from the intense life and colour of rural India to the horrific darkness of the trenches in Belgium where young Indian men have been brought to fight for the Allied Forces.
 As the drama unfolds, we learn about the secret promise made by one soldier, Lehna Singh, as he makes the ultimate sacrifice to save another.